Ooohu/Ooohu.github.io/terminal_command.md

 ### File operation
 ---
-Show detail of files in the current folder:
+Show detail of files in the current directory:

 	ls -alF